fiduswriter/simple-datatables/ajax.md

 });
 ```

-The load property should return the formatted response data that the instance can recognise (`Object` or `JSON`).
+The load property should return the formatted response data that the instance can recognise (`Object`, `JSON` or `CSV`).
 It takes a single argument which is an instance of the `XMLHttpRequest` object.

 If your function returns an `Object` it should formatted so that the [`insert()`](https://github.com/Mobius1/Vanilla-DataTables/wiki/API#insertdata-object) method can use it.